The GRAMMYs

 Abracadabra (Lady Gaga) (S), AEOMG (Coco Jones) (T), APT.
 (ROSÉ & Bruno Mars) (S), Big Sleep (The Weeknd Featuring Giorgio Moroder) (T), Disease (Lady Gaga) (S), IT girl (JADE) (S), A Little More (Ed Sheeran) (S), Mayhem (Lady Gaga) (A), Red Terror (The Weeknd) (T)

-The GRAMMY-winning producer's work includes writing credits on Lady Gaga's dark pop single 'Disease' and K-pop sensation ROSÉ's 'APT.' featuring Bruno Mars, adding to his two-decade career producing for major artists.
+The GRAMMY-winning producer's work includes producing Lady Gaga's Album of The Year nominated album 'Mayhem' and K-pop sensation ROSÉ's 'APT.' featuring Bruno Mars, adding to his two-decade career producing for major artists.
 Cirkut has co-produced for Jung Kook, Sam Smith, Elton John & more.

 Cultural impact